hoshikon/jump-zsh-completion/README.md

 ./autocomp-uninstall.sh
 ```

-Then manually remove the environment variables from your `.zshrc`.
+Then manually remove the PATH entry from your `.zshrc`.